Celebrate National Peanut Day by trying new recipes

-I am doing it with a smile on my face because not only do I really enjoy peanuts (and peanut butter), but I also just spent way too much time looking at cartoon strips of my favorite characters, the Peanuts.
-They popped up when I typed “peanuts” in my search engine!
+I am doing it with a smile on my face because not only do I really enjoy peanuts (and peanut butter), but I also just spent way too much time looking at cartoon strips of my favorite characters, the Peanuts gang.
+They popped up when I typed “peanuts” in my internet search engine.

 While many of my favorite peanut recipes fall in the dessert category, peanuts alone can be a healthy snack.
 The National Peanut Board website states, “Some people worry about the fat in peanuts, but most of the fat is good fat — 12 grams of the 14 grams of total fat are unsaturated — the kind that we should eat more often.